-How to Get Certified Nursing Assistant (CNA) Certification in Arkansas
+How To Get Certified Nurse Aide Certification in Arkansas

-To work as a CNA, individuals must be certified.
-The Arkansas Department of Human Services Office of Long Term Care (OLTC) oversees the CNA training programs and the certification process.
+Becoming a CNA required a state certification.
+The Arkansas Department of Human Services oversees the CNA training programs and the certification process.
 Graduating from a state-approved CNA training program is the first step to becoming a CNA.
 These training programs are offered at various community colleges, rehabilitation centers, and technical centers throughout the area.
-Completing a total of at least 90 hours (30 hours of classroom and laboratory training, 45 hours of clinical training and 15 hours of Alzheimer and dementia training) is required.
+Completing a total of at least 90 hours is required: 30 hours of classroom and laboratory training, 45 hours of clinical training, and 15 hours of Alzheimer's and dementia training.

-Passing the Nursing Assistant Competency Exam is the final step to receiving an Arkansas CNA license.
+Passing a nursing aide competency exam is the final step to receiving an Arkansas CNA license.
 The state requires applicants to pass the exam within one year of completing CNA training and within three attempts.
 After three failed attempts, the applicant will have to go through the CNA training again and retake the test.

 Certification is valid for two years.
 To maintain certification, the individual must work as a paid CNA for at least eight hours during the 24 months preceding the certification period.

-How to Get a Licensed Practical Nurse (LPN) License in Arkansas
+How To Get a Licensed Practical Nurse License in Arkansas

-How to Get a Registered Nurse (RN) License in Arkansas
+How To Get a Registered Nurse License in Arkansas

-RNs work in close collaboration with physicians and a multidisciplinary team of professionals to provide the highest quality care to patients with a range of illnesses.
-RNs juggle many responsibilities, from performing ongoing patient health assessments and administering medications, to providing psychological and emotional support to patients and family members.
+RNs work closely with physicians and a multidisciplinary team of professionals to provide the highest quality care to patients with a range of illnesses.
+RNs juggle many responsibilities, from performing ongoing patient health assessments and administering medications to providing psychological and emotional support to patients and family members.

 RN licenses must be renewed every two years.
-Completing at least 15 hours of appropriately accredited practice-focused continuing education is required for license renewal.
+This requires completing at least 15 hours of continuing education.

-How to Get an Advanced Practice Nurse (APRN) License in Arkansas
+How To Get an Advanced Practice Registered Nurse License in Arkansas

 - American Nurses Credentialing Center